zveinn/delivery-time-service/README.md

 # Notes
 This service is written in the way I would write it for my own production environment.
 Keeping in mind that before this service could be considered production ready it would need to be load tested.

+# Coding Conventions
+Normally I do not follow any coding conventions to the letter.
+Mostly I just abstract things if functions become too big or if repeate the same code more then once.
+I am however familiar with a few coding conventions, `Clean Code` being one of them.
+When joining a team I simply follow whichever coding conventions are being used by that team.

 ### Git workflow
 I normally do not follow basic git workflow conventions when creating the first versions of small services like these.